 The most common issue covered by mattress warranties is sagging.
 Mattresses are supposed to maintain a solid, even sleeping surface for between 7 to 10 years.
 Sagging is expected with frequent use; however, excessive or premature sagging is a sign of a defect.

 Mattress warranties have a specific sagging depth your mattress must reach to be considered defective.
-The deepest point of the indentation must be around 1 inch, but the range of depth requirements ranges between half an inch to two inches depending on the brand.
+The deepest point of the indentation must be around 1 inch, but the range of depth requirements depend on the brand.

 A mattress warranty covers any poor workmanship on the mattress.
 Some examples of faulty mattresses are: